Sma1033/amgdatasetethics/README.md

 ## Excel spreadsheet content

  * Surveyed ISMIR paper names from 2012 to 2022
- * AMG Dataset names list
+ * AMG dataset names list

 You can reach out the authors if you have further question: